French Student Visa Instructions

 If you do not see the Register button described in the instructions, click on the black Learn More bar and arrow below the Your ETUDES EN FRANCE account on the right hand side of the Campus France home page.
 It will take you to a new page that will allow you to log in.
 Be sure that you have the English version of this new web page.
 If not, click on English in the top right corner of Etudes en France web page to access the English version.

 You will see the ETUDES EN FRANCE box on the left hand side of the web page with the option to Register (look for the pencil symbol).

 Refer back to the instructions in the previous Campus France tab to guide you through the steps of completing your application, including the Personal information section.

 Key information to use to complete the course of study section of the Campus France on-line application:

 Determine Your Home Institution

 Select "Minnesota", "Minneapolis,""University of Minnesota-Twin Cities."
 The Learning Abroad Center has an approved expedited process for our programs.
 Since you are on a University of Minnesota program, the University of Minnesota is considered your "home institution" for program purposes.

 Determine which of the Learning Abroad Center Montpellier programs you are on:

-Study Abroad in Montpellier program students enrolling in humanities courses should select “Universite Paul Valery” and then from the drop-down menu, select "UFR1-de lettres, art, philosophie, et psychanalyse—Site de Montpellier"
+Study Abroad in Montpellier program students enrolling in humanities courses should select “Universite Paul Valery” and then from the drop-down menu, select "Lettres, art, philosophie, et psychanalyse—Site de Montpellier"

 Teaching Practicum in France program students should select “Universite de Montpellier” and then the 6th option: "ESPE—Universite de Montpellier—Faculte d'Education—UFRd'Education"